 Through his usage of familiar, if uncanny referents, the work offers a fresh perspective to the conversation of painting.
 Through a diverse visual arsenal of motifs, symbols, and stylistic tendencies, the paintings are elevated to a new kind of complex, albeit reductive, semiotic language.
 The paintings seem to connect through a sort of visual connectivity apart from language – where the visual has been disassociated from meaning and reduced to a series of images, colours, shapes, and symbols that may (or may not) have a real-life reference and are left for the viewer to impart further meaning.

-We are excited to introduce Hyangmok to an audience outside of his native South Korea for the first time; his works will debut at the gallery in July 2021.
+We are excited to introduce Hyangmok to an audience outside of his native South Korea for the first time; his debut solo, entitled, Forgotten by Us opens on 8 July and runs thru until 7 August 2021.